Topological Quantum Phase Transitions in Metallic Shiba Lattices: Model

-Here $D$ represents the strength of the crystal field anisotropy, $M_\parallel$ denotes the coupling strength between the classical spin $\vec{S}_i$ and an external in-plane magnetic field $\vec{B}=B \vec{e}_{\varphi\parallel}$, $S_{i,\parallel} = \vec{S}_i \cdot \vec{e}_{\varphi\parallel}$ denotes the in-plane component of the spin, and $H_\mathrm{RKKY}$ is the Ruderman-Kittel-Kasuya-Yosida (RKKY) Hamiltonian of the impurities under Rashba spin-orbit coupling~\cite{Utsumi2004PRB,Supplementary}.
+Here $D$ represents the strength of the crystal field anisotropy, $M_\parallel$ denotes the coupling strength between the classical spin $\vec{S}_i$ and an external in-plane magnetic field $\vec{B}=B \vec{e}_{\varphi\parallel}$, $S_{i,\parallel} = \vec{S}_i \cdot \vec{e}_{\varphi\parallel}$ denotes the in-plane component of the spin, and $H_\mathrm{RKKY}$ is the Ruderman-Kittel-Kasuya-Yosida (RKKY) Hamiltonian of the impurities under Rashba spin-orbit coupling~\cite{Utsumi2004PRB} (see Appendix A for details).
 In the absence of RKKY interactions, the magnetic moment of each impurity atom prefers the surface normal $z$-axis when $D>0$; an in-plane magnetic field would change its direction.
-When the RKKY interaction is included, we use the Monte Carlo method to investigate the ground state properties of $H_\text{S}$~(\ref{HS}).
+When the RKKY interaction is included, we use the Monte Carlo method to investigate the ground state properties of $H_\text{S}$ in Eq.~(\ref{HS}).
 We remarkably find the existence of a ferromagnetic phase with tilted magnetization, as shown in Fig.~\ref{fig2}(a) by a white regime.
 The tilted angle $\theta$ in the ferromagnetic regime can be enlarged by increasing the Zeeman field $M_\parallel S$ [see Fig.~\ref{fig2}(b)].
-All these parameters are in reasonable scales, implying an experimentally accessible ferromagnetic Shiba lattice with tilted magnetization.
-We note that the impurities can be arranged on the superconducting surface by a scanning tunneling microscope with a resolution about $0.3$~nm~\cite{Wiebe2021NP}, which is sufficient to form a ferromagnetic lattice in Fig.~\ref{fig2}.
+All these parameters are in reasonable scales, implying an experimentally accessible ferromagnetic Shiba lattice with tilted magnetization. { We note that the impurities can be arranged on the superconducting surface by a scanning tunneling microscope (STM)~\cite{IBM1990NATURE}.}

 With a ferromagnetic phase for impurities, we now turn to study the properties of the YSR states.
 Since any spin flip of an individual impurity atom is suppressed by its ferromagnetic neighbors via RKKY interactions, we assume that the classical spin model is valid in such a ferromagnetic regime~\cite{Ojanen PRL2015,heimes2015interplay}.
 In this condition, the electronic Hamiltonian can be written as